 - What is it about your business that separates you from the competition?

-- What skills do your employees have that would be difficult to replace?
+- Do your employees have skills that would be difficult to replace?

 - What complaints do you regularly hear from customers?